ggabrakadabra/autocomplete/README.md

 example:
 `npm run autocomplete queryString source-text1.txt source-text2.txt....`

+For the case of contractions, will need to either wrap contraction in double quotes or escape the apostrophe.

 ## How it works
   * When calling the file with the `npm run autocomplete query filename`, the function will verify that the first argument is a string and that the following arguments are valid text files.